baxpick/cpctelera_example/README.md

 ## Notes

-1. Some of runtime packages in docker image are needed for cpctelera projects but some are just convenient for me.
+1. Some of runtime packages in container image are needed for cpctelera projects but some are just convenient for me.
 Feel free to update this list to make your image smaller or to add packages needed for building your cpctelera project.

-2. `development` branch (at specific point in time) is used when cloning cpctelera (even different [repo](https://github.com/baxpick/cpctelera-enterprise/tree/enterprise-port) is used in case of Enterprise port) so if you need any other cpctelera repo/branch/commit do update Dockerfiles and re-create Docker images.
+2. `development` branch (at specific point in time) is used when cloning cpctelera (even different [repo](https://github.com/baxpick/cpctelera-enterprise/tree/enterprise-port) is used in case of Enterprise port) so if you need any other cpctelera repo/branch/commit do update Dockerfiles and re-create images.

 3. During building final image folder `cpctelera/tools/android` is removed to save space.
 If you need it, you must update Dockerfile and create your own image.